 - ⅓ cup Reserved cooking water

-Making pesto at home
+Making homemade pesto

 - Take a food processor and add all ingredients.
 Stop and scrape the sides from time to time.
 Blend until you get a thick, stiff paste-like consistency with a little chunkiness.